CircumSpector/DS4Windows/README.md

 - Install latest [.NET 6 SDK](https://dotnet.microsoft.com/en-us/download/dotnet/6.0)
 - Build the solution in Visual Studio
   - Dependencies are pulled in automatically via NuGet
+- To create a production release, use the command line:
+  `dotnet publish /p:PublishProfile=Properties\PublishProfiles\release-win-x64.pubxml`
+  ⚠️ this will fail when triggered via Visual Studio due to a pending issue ⚠️

 ## Sponsors